emberjs/rfcs/text/0000-controller-migration-path.md

 If set, and there exists a classic route template, an error will be thrown saying that there is a conflict.

-The render component will receive the `@model` argument, which represents the value of a resolved `model` hook.
+The render component will receive the `@state` argument as well as the `@data` argument, which represents the value of a resolved `model` hook.

 #### **loading**